patrickjwolf/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions
+    # A function used to map data of an arbitrary size, to a fixed size.
 2. Collision resolution
+    # How instances in a has table are handled, when two or more items are to be kept in the same location.
 3. Performance of basic hash table operations
+    # It is a good rule that the expected length of time for an element searched in a hash table should be between 1/2 and 2.
+If it is below 1/2, the array is becoming sparse, and a smaller table would likely provide improved results.
+If the time is over 2, the cost will limit performance.
 4. Load factor
+    # How full a hash table is allowed to get before its capacity increases automatically.
 5. Automatic resizing
+    # When the load factor is reached, automatic resizing will grow the hash table by a specified amount, ususally double the current size.
 6. Various use cases for hash tables
+    # Associative arrays - arrays where the indices are arbitrary strings or othe objects
+    # Database Indexing -
+    # Caches - Used to expedite the access to data
+    # Sets - Identifying wether an entry exists, and finding it

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.